keithbuhler/dissertation-story/Buhler Dissertation Aug 9.md

-THE VIRTUE TRIANGLE: PRACTICAL REASON AND NATURAL TELEOLOGY IN RECENT NEO-ARISTOTELIAN ETHICS
+THE VIRTUE TRIANGLE: PRACTICAL REASON AND NATURE IN RECENT NEO-ARISTOTELIAN ETHICS

+      - Nature, Virtue, and Reason: Toward the Foundations of Neo-Aristotelian Virtue Ethics